-Chris Atkins, executive director
+Chris Atkins, chief executive director

 Chris also has overall responsibility for everything that takes place at Stroud Court, from staff recruitment and training through to strategic planning and the financial management of all assets and resources.
 He reports to the Chair of the Board of Trustees and is supported in his work by the senior management team.